piao50/CWA/QT.md

 ## QT Widgets
 The QWidget class is the **base class** of all *user interface objects*.
+* The widget is the atom of the user interface.
+* It receives mouse, keyboard and other events from the window system.
+* Paints a representation of itself on the screen.
+* Every widget is **rectangular**, and they are sorted in a Z-order.

 ## Plugins - QT Charts